Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable7.md

 - If it wasn’t clear enough what would you suggest we add to fix that?
   - Maybe put optional somewhere on there.
 - Did you encounter any problems with the product?
 If so, how did you encounter them?
-  - No problems, everything seemed to wrok
+  - No problems, everything seemed to work.
 - Is the aesthetics of our product good?
 If not then why do you think so?
   - It had a clean look to it.
 I liked how it looked.
 - How does the product compare to other sign up and login systems?